• Skip to primary navigation

 • Mix dry ingredients in a large bowl.
 Add lemon zest and rosemary if using.

-• Stir in water (and yeast water if using) with a wooden spoon.
-Switch to a plastic scraper if you have one, and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
+• Stir in warmed (95-100F) water and yeast water (if using instead of dry yeast) with a wooden spoon.
+Switch to a plastic scraper if you have one and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
 It’s not necessary to stir vigorously, just enough so the flour is mixed in.

 • Cover bowl with plastic wrap (a plastic shower cap works great!) and let stand 15-30 minutes.
 Now give the dough a slap and fold about 12 times until the dough gets smooth and feels a little taught.
-If you skip this step you'll still get a great loaf of bread.
-Folding helps stretch the gluten and improves the holes, or 'crumb'.
+If the dough doesn't smooth out, be sure you are folding completely over the ball of dough, not part way across, before starting the next stretch and fold.
+If you skip the slap and fold you'll still get a great loaf of bread, but folding helps stretch the gluten and improves the holes, or 'crumb'.

-• Cover bowl with plastic and let stand at room temperature 18-24 hours.
-The dough will rise and be very bubbly.
+• Cover bowl with plastic and let stand at warm room temperature (at least 70F up to 78F) 18-24 hours until the dough is at least doubled in volume.
+It may get very bubbly.

 • The dough will look like this at 1 hour.
 It needs time which will vary by room temp.
 For a warm space, try the oven with the light on –do not accidentally turn on the oven!
 My oven reached 70F in about 2 hours.
 I do not leave the light on longer than 3 hours as it can reach over 90F which is too warm.

 • Keep the faith!
-Even at 6 hours it will have only risen slightly.
+Even at 6 hours it will have only slightly risen.

-• Leave dough in the bowl.
+• Leave the dough in the bowl.
 Now gently stir dough down with scraper or spatula and fold over in 90 degree turns several times.
-Using hands or scraper, firmly push and tuck edges under to shape dough into a ball.
+Using hands or scraper, firmly push and tuck edges under to shape dough into a ball. with a taught surface.
 Cover the bowl and rest dough for 30-60 minutes.
 Look for small bubbles forming just beneath the dough surface which should feel soft to the touch and slightly risen.

-NOTE: parchment is critical to preventing sticking if using the cold bake method.
-If preheating the Dutch oven, dusting the dough with flour or rice flour should prevent sticking.
+NOTE: parchment is critical to preventing sticking with the cold bake method.
+If using the preheat bake method, parchment can be omitted and dusting the bottom of the dough with flour or rice flour is sufficient.

-• PREHEAT BAKE METHOD: While dough is resting, preheat a heavy Dutch oven to 500°F. NOTE: The pan must be a glazed pan that can withstand 500°F or a cast iron Dutch oven or skillet.
+• PREHEAT BAKE METHOD: While dough is resting, preheat a heavy Dutch oven to 500°F (475°F convection).
+NOTE: The pan must be a glazed pan that can withstand 500°F or a cast iron Dutch oven or skillet.
 Do not place empty pan in preheated oven as it can craze enamel surface.
 Allow at least 30 minutes for pan and oven to super-heat.
+My oven takes 45 minutes.

 • Carefully remove the hot pan from the oven, leaving a hot pad on the lid so as not to accidently grab with bare hand.
 Unwrap dough, quickly slide dough top side down into the preheated pan.
 Cover with lid or loosely cover container with foil.
 (This step can also be done by leaving pan on oven rack and pulling out.)

-• Reduce oven to 450°F. Cover pan with lid or foil.
+• Reduce oven to 475°F (450°F convection).
+Cover pan with lid or foil.
 Bake 25 minutes.
 Dough will rise and start to brown.

 • COLD BAKE METHOD: These directions are from Elaine Boddy https://foodbodsourdough.com/ to bake from cold start oven.
 Transfer dough on parchment paper to unheated Dutch oven.
 Place in cold oven.
-Set oven to 450F (425F convection).
+Set oven to 450°F (425°F convection).
 Bake bread covered for 50 minutes.
 Uncover and bake additional 10 minutes or until well browned.
 Turn out immediately onto cooling rack.
 I prefer a well-browned crust so sometimes I place the loaf on the oven rack to bake additional 5-7 minutes.
-With cold bake I get minimal reduction in the bread's oven spring (rise) compared to the pre-heated method.

 Notes

 *Wild Yeast Water can be produced in about 5 days with raisins or dates and water.
-Instructions here: Homemade Yeast Makes Homemade Bread! – Rosemary Mark
+Instructions here: How to Make Wild Yeast Water – Rosemary Mark

 Information about Wild Yeast Water can be found in this Facebook group.